 Please bring your own laptop for your presentation.
 Computers are not supplied by CAA, the New York Hilton Midtown, or the AV Services provider.

-- Mac users MUST bring an adapter that is compatible with VGA projector connections.
+- Mac users MUST bring an adapter that is compatible with VGA or HDMI projector connections.
 Check your adapter at support.apple.com/en-us/HT201853.

-- PC users without VGA ports should bring a USB to VGA connector.
+- PC users without VGA or HDMI ports should bring a USB to VGA or HDMI connector.

 AV Equipment Requests

 - AV equipment requests that are not part of the standard set up are subject to additional fees that are not the responsibility of CAA.
 Please email Mira Friedlaender, manager of the Annual Conference, at firstname.lastname@example.org, for a price quote by November 5, 2018 and indicate “AV equipment” in the subject line.
 Late requests will not be honored.